AncaGab/Memory-Game/README.md

 ## Game-Over

+You win when you find all the pairs.

 To win the game you must match 8 cards.
+You lose a star after 10 moves, and another one after 20 moves.

 At the end a modal will open containing the stars, moves and time during the game.